-People who want an authentic bay experience know not to stay in Halong.
-Real adventurers know that Cat Ba Island is the REAL place to be.
+People who want an authentic Halong Bay experience know not to stay in Halong City.
+Real adventurers know that Cat Ba Island is the best place to be.

 So if you want to be one of those adventurous instagrammers everyone asks for advice then don’t go to Halong City.